elsiechu0402/portfolio3_operations_simulation/docs/index.md

 2. Packing
 3. Shipping

 After an order arrives, it waits for an available picker.
-It then moves to packing and finally to shipping before leaving the system.
+It then moves to packing and finally to shipping, waiting again at each stage if the required resource is busy, before leaving the system.

 The baseline system represents one 480-minute warehouse shift.
 Orders arrive every 5 minutes on average.
 The baseline resource configuration includes: